Prevent-Overdose/Prevent-Overdose/README.md

     ```bash
     npm run dev
     ```
-    > Note: You must have the shared `.env` file to connect to the MongoDB database.
+    > Note: You must save the shared `.env` file under `backend` to connect to the MongoDB database.

 ## Authors